 It changes how we build.

-GPT-5 Launches with Native Multimodality
+Native Multimodality Arrives

 The capability: - Process documents with charts, tables, and images as single context - Watch videos and reason about content over time - Listen to audio while viewing related materials - Generate responses across modalities based on what you provide